-In preparing the financial statements, the changes in accounting estimates related to COVID-19 did not have a significant effect in the quarter and are not expected to have an effect in future periods.
+In preparing the half-yearly condensed financial statements, the changes in accounting estimates related to COVID-19 did not have a significant effect in the half-year and are not expected to have an effect in future periods.

-It should be noted that, in terms of business continuity, despite the period of uncertainty linked to the COVID-19 pandemic, there are no reasons to believe the opposite is plausible in the foreseeable future.
+It should be noted that, in terms of business continuity, despite the period of uncertainty linked to the persisting of the COVID-19 pandemic, there are no reasons to believe the opposite is plausible in the foreseeable future.